isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-bed-bugs-hide/index.md

 ##  Conclusion

 Bed bugs can be found in both public and residential places.
-Maintain [good cleanliness](https://pestpolicy.com/can-bed-bugs-live-in-carpet/) to prevent and control bed bugs.
+Maintain [good cleanliness](https://pestpolicy.com/can-bed-bugs-live-in-carpet/)to prevent and control bed bugs.
 In your home, you will find bed bugs in the couches, seam mattresses, wall units, bedding, ceiling, cracks on the floor and wall, joinery spaces of bed, chairs, and closets, as well as in clothes.